 The school recognises that technology now plays an important and very central role in our student's lives, both educationally and socially and for this reason we have incorporated a separate section on Cyberbullying.
-We are committed to helping all members of the school community to understand both the benefits and the risks of technology, and to equip students with the knowledge and skills to be able to use technology safely and responsibly.
+We are committed to helping all members of the school community to understand both the benefits and the risks of technology, and to equip children and young people with the knowledge and skills to be able to use technology safely and responsibly.